Try using a BAS Savings Account!

 For your Wage Liabilities it’s simple!

-Open the first pay-run for that quarter, Take a look at the Totals for all your Employee’s Superannuation Guarantee and PAYG Withholding, Then transfer those figures across to the Super Aver and BAS Saver respectively.
+Open the first pay-run for that quarter, Take a look at the Totals for all your Employee’s PAYG Withholding, then transfer the total figure across to the BAS Saver Account.
+Repeat this every pay-run until the end of the quarter when your BAS is due.

 As for your GST Liability, this is a bit trickier!

-The amount of GST owing will change throughout the quarter depending on your Sales and Purchases.
+The amount of GST owing will change throughout the quarter depending on the Sales and Purchases you make.

-So if you are just putting aside 10% of your gross sales, then you will be overestimating your GST Payable because you haven’t factored in the GST Credits your entitled to from all your purchases.
+The issue with transferring 10% of gross sales is that you will be overestimating your GST Payable because you haven’t factored in the GST Credits you’re entitled to that come from all your purchases.